infeeeee/dyn2py/README.md

 ### New release

 1. Update version number in `pyproject.toml`
-2. Create a publish a git tag with that number
+2. Create and publish a git tag with that number

 ## License